Home

 On this page we will go through one possible way of setting up startup scripts with FastTrack Logon.
 Please refer to the logon scripts page and the FastTrack Logon configuration page for more information on FastTrack Logon.

-An alternative solution could be to simply create a new script in the script editor, hitting the "Compile Script To Exe File" button and simply assign this exe file as the startup script.
+An alternative, and in many case better, solution is to simply create a new script in the script editor, hitting the "Compile Script To Exe File" button and simply assign this exe file as the startup script.
 As described on the logon scripts page, this solution is very easy to set up, but is less scalable.

 Startup script files are, by default, located in C:\Windows\SysVol\<DomainName>\Polices\<PolicyGUID>\Machine\Scripts\Startup.
 They can, however, execute from any other public network location, e.g. the netlogon share.
 In this example, we will make a copy of FastTrack Logon on the netlogon share for script execution.
 It is also possible to keep the default naming of FastTrack Logon files and place them in the policy folder.

 We will assume that FastTrack Logon is already being used for user logon scripts, so we need to make a copy of the FastTrack Logon files.
-The files could be a copy of existing logon script files or an extraction of the FTLogon.zip files from the FastTrack Scripting Host installation folder.
-To create a copy of FTLogon.exe we will do the following:
+Assuming a logon script is already installed on the netlogon share, we need to copy logon script files:

 • Copy FTLogon.exe to PCLogon.exe